GoCardless

-GoCardless is a fintech company that specialises in bank payments including recurring payments, Direct Debit processing and Open Banking.
+GoCardless is a British fintech company that specialises in bank payments including recurring payments, Direct Debit processing and Open Banking.
 GoCardless is headquartered in London.

 GoCardless provides a payment gateway that enables businesses to set up and manage payments, subscriptions and invoices with automated payment processing.

-As of 2022, GoCardless reportedly processes $30 billion worth of transactions annually and operates in the UK, European Union, Australia, New Zealand, Canada and the United States.
+As of 2025, the company's technology is used by 100,000 businesses and processes $130 billion of transactions every year.

 History

 GoCardless was founded in 2011 by Hiroki Takeuchi, Matt Robinson, and Tom Blomfield, who were students at Oxford University at the time.
 The company's initial focus was on providing a platform for small and medium-sized businesses to collect recurring payments via direct debit.
 In 2012, the company received £1.5 million in funding from investors, including Y Combinator, Google Ventures, Salesforce and Accel Partners.

 In 2013, GoCardless launched its service in the United Kingdom, and the company expanded into Europe in 2014, launching in France, Germany, and Spain following its $7M Series B which was led by Balderton Capital.
 In 2017, the company raised $22.5 million in a Series D funding round, bringing its total funding to $47.2 million.
 In 2018, GoCardless launched its service in the United States with an office opening in San Francisco.
 In 2020, the company expanded into Australia and New Zealand and raised $95 million, becoming a startup unicorn.

-In 2022 the company raised $312 million and was valued at $2.1 billion.
+In 2022, the company raised $312 million in investment valuing it at $2.1 billion.

+In early 2025, Dutch payments firm Mollie was reported to be in talks to acquire GoCardless, in a deal that would combine two of Europe's largest privately held fintech companies.
+Those reports suggested the transaction could value GoCardless at around $1.5 billion, compared with its $2.1 billion valuation in 2022.
+In December 2025, Mollie announced that it had signed an agreement to acquire GoCardless for €1.05 billion in a mostly stock-based deal, forming a combined group valued at around €3 billion.
+The transaction is subject to regulatory approvals and is expected to close by mid-2026.